 Oracle AND Operator

-Summary: in this tutorial, you will learn how to the Oracle AND operator to combine two or more Boolean expressions.
+Summary: In this tutorial, you will learn how to the Oracle AND operator to combine two or more Boolean expressions.

-Introduction to Oracle AND operator
+Introduction to Oracle AND operator #

 The AND operator is a logical operator that combines Boolean expressions and returns true if both expressions are true.
 If one of the expressions is false, the AND operator returns false.

-The syntax of the AND operator is as follows:
+Here’s the syntax of the AND operator:

 expression_1 AND expression_2

-Oracle AND operator examples
+Oracle AND operator examples #

-See the following orders table in the sample database:
+We’ll use the following orders table in the sample database:

 orders table

-A) Oracle AND to combine two Boolean expressions example
+Combining two Boolean expressions example #

 SELECT